anvithak7/Tapestry/README.md

    * User can view a list of their groups
 * Tapestry Stream
    * User can view the newsletter for the time period with all of the data from their group
+* User Profile
+   * User can edit their profile information
+* Group Settings
+   * User can view and edit group settings

 ### 3. Navigation